 Takagi-san, like Seki-kun, was produced by Shin-Ei Animation.
 Unlike Seki-kun, it is a full-length series.
 The main character, Takagi, a middle school girl, relentlessly plays pranks on her classmate, Nishikata.
 Nishikata always ends up on the losing end of his battles with Takagi, but he nevertheless spends entire episodes trying to get the better of her.
 Takagi is in love with Nishikita but plays pranks on him and enjoys his reactions instead of confessing.
 Nishikita is less emotionally mature than Takagi , and he is nearly as oblivious to his own growing feelings for her, which he is incapable of understanding, as he is to the blatantly obvious signs that Takagi is in love with him.
 The show is light-hearted throughout, but beneath the consistently good comedy lies some astute observations about how girls and boys experience their first crushes differently.

-April 6, 2023 Update: I watched the second (2019) and third (2022) seasons of Takagi-san after writing this review back in December 2021.
-The second and third seasons were better than the first, and I awarded the third and final season of Teasing Master Takagi-san my 2022 anime series of the year.
+October 2, 2024 Update: I watched the second (2019) and third (2022) seasons of Takagi-san after originally publishing this review.
+The second season is my runner-up pick for anime of the year in 2019 and the third season was my choice for 2022 anime series of the year.

 Kaguya-sama: Love is War